Alamosa, Colorado: Transportation

 Alamosa is on the Rio Grande River, which is crossed by two auto bridges, one pedestrian bridge and one rail bridge in town.
 Auto traffic is served by U.S. Highway 160 running east and west and U.S. Highway 285 and State Highway 17 running north and south.
-Alamosa is served by the San Luis and Rio Grande Railroad and Bustang.
+Alamosa is served by the Colorado Pacific Rio Grande Railroad and Bustang.
 The local airport is San Luis Valley Regional Airport.
 Alamosa is part of Colorado's Bustang network.
 It is on the Alamosa-Pueblo Outrider line.

 Facilities

-Alamosa is the shopping center for the San Luis Valley and has a Walmart Supercenter, a Walgreens and two supermarkets, Safeway and City Market.
+Alamosa is the shopping center for the San Luis Valley and has several national and regional stores.
 There are a number of fast food restaurants, two medical clinics, and a regional hospital, San Luis Valley Regional Medical Center.

 Adams State University is located in Alamosa.
 ASU is a four-year, state-supported university founded in 1921 and offering degrees in several fields including business and education.

 Trinidad State College has a campus situated in Alamosa.
 They offer 2-year degrees in gunsmithing, aquaculture, cosmetology, welding and nursing, as well as traditional arts and sciences classes like English, physics and chemistry.